Golam Wahed Choudhury: Reception

 Richard L. Park, in reviewing Pakistan's Relations with India, 1947-1966, noted that Choudhury's interest is in portraying Pakistan's point of view.
 The book selectively quotes evidence and authorities that support Pakistan's position.

 Norman Palmer sees the study as fullest and "most satisfactory" in its coverage of the historical context, the partition of India and the first decade of relations between India and Pakistan.
 While Palmer understands the author's "pro-Pakistani bias" he notes that the analysis is scholarly with the sole exception of the coverage to the 1965 India-Pakistan war.

 Wayne Wilcox reviews the book as a well-written "defense lawyer's brief" which gathers a large amount of evidence to convince the jury.
 Wilcox notes that being written at Cambridge, the book exercises a restrained tone which shows "some detachment".

-Personal life and death
+Personal life

 Choudhury was married to Dilara Choudhury, a professor of political science at Jahangirnagar University, Savar.
 Together they had two sons, Golam Mabud and Golam Sayeed.

-Choudhury created the Golam Mowla Fatima Trust and established a number of charitable institutions in Madaripur district.
+Death

 Choudhury died, aged 71, on 13 December 1997 at Georgetown University Hospital in Washington, D.C.